-Is the fact this is a blue pill (however light blue) intended to connect to the viewer perhaps identifying, through the film, The Matrix, the blue pill as the choice for "falsehood, security, and the blissful ignorance of illusion" (Wikipedia), whereas a red pill would be a choice for "knowledge, freedom, and the (sometimes painful) truth of reality" (Wikipedia).
-The blue pill is for the one would remain unaware of the matrix, for whom "the story" ends when they wake up in their comfy beds, the memory of an alternative reality forgotten, and continue to believe what they want, while the red pill keeps one in "Wonderland" where truth is pursued.
+Is the fact this is a blue pill (however light blue) intended to connect the viewer to the film, The Matrix, its famed blue pill being the choice for "falsehood, security, and the blissful ignorance of illusion" (Wikipedia), whereas a red pill would be a choice for "knowledge, freedom, and the (sometimes painful) truth of reality" (Wikipedia).
+The blue pill is for individuals who would remain unaware of the matrix, for whom "the story" ends when they wake up in their comfy beds, the memory of an alternative reality forgotten, and continue to believe what they want, while the red pill keeps one in the environment where truth is pursued.

 (1) A medium close-up of C's wrecked Lincoln, the driver's window busted out.
 Sirens.
 (2) A Highway Patrol car, its red and blue lights flashing, drives down the highway to Mr.

-C's automobile (South Dakota license plate TJF 397) and park behind it.
+C's automobile (South Dakota license plate TJF 397) and parks behind it.
 Two officers

-get out and of the patrol car and approach the automobile .
+get out of the patrol car and approach the automobile .
 The

 officer who first approaches the car, checking Mr. C, begins to gag and